 This is where a video forensic expert is necessary.
 We have training in video enhancement and experience using the hardware and software tools capable of clarifying and enhancing the events that occurred when you recorded your video.

 As you saw in the second video sample above, the image has been expanded so that we can see the events that occurred up close.
-The quality of the video hasn?t been compromised.
+Video quality has not been comprised.
 This is because of training and experience.

 At the risk of being redundant, the biggest problem we see with smart phone video evidence is the orientation of the cell phone while recording.
 When we receive smart phone video evidence, many of the video recordings are vertically oriented.
 If your footage becomes evidence; not having a horizontal (or landscape) recorded video to work with really constricts your range of sight of a given event.